The Best Tips for Cultivating Showy Garden Croton Indoors

 There are so many different cultivars to choose from, it’s going to be tough to pick just one!

-C. variegatum ‘Petra’ is available from United Nursery via Amazon in a 6-inch pot.
+C. variegatum ‘Petra’ is available from Fast Growing Trees in a six-inch or a three-gallon pot.
 Elliptical green leaves are lavishly veined in yellow and red.

 C. variegatum ‘Mammey’ in 6-inch Pot